 What unique skills or approaches do you offer your clients?

-I just completed my advanced year of Somatic Experiencing® training in January of 2018, 216 hours of training!
-It’s like getting a second masters degree.
+I completed my advanced year of Somatic Experiencing® training in January of 2018 and received my SEP (Somatic Experiencing® Practitioner) certificate in November of 2018 after over 216 hours of training!
+It’s like getting a second Master’s degree.
 So I enjoy helping clients understand confusing or distressing feelings, sensations and thoughts in terms of how their nervous system might be trying to protect them and/or trying to help them resolve past trauma or pain.
 Somatic Experiencing® is the chief theoretical framework I use to guide my clinical practice because it works well and gives people relief right away.

-In the medical setting, I frequently see people who have had panic attacks.
+I frequently see people who are struggling with panic attacks.
 They often feel relieved when they understand that all of their physical “symptoms” are part of the fight, flight and freeze responses of our biology and that they are normal.
-I know how to work with these responses to help clients get “completion” and free themselves from the straight jacket of trauma.
+I know how to work with these responses to help clients get “completion” and free themselves from the straightjacket of trauma.

-I enjoy the positive philosophy of DBT treatment, which is that “we are always trying to do our best” AND “we can also work toward changing what is not working for us.”
+I enjoy the positive philosophy of DBT (Dialectical Behavioral Therapy) treatment, which is that “we are always trying to do our best” AND “we can also work toward changing what is not working for us.”

 What do clients experience in working with you?